 Metallic contact cap is fitted at both ends of the resistor.
 The caps are in contact with the conductive film or helical grooves.
 The lead wire is welded to the end caps.
 Metal Film Resistor or Carbon Film Resistor can be made up to a value of 10,000 MΩ and size of this type of resistor is much smaller than wire wound resistor.
 Because of their constructional features, these resistors are fully non – inductive.
 The accuracy level of metal film resistors can be of order ± 1 % and they are suitable for high-grade applications.
 Carbon film resistors give lower tolerances and smaller values of electrical resistance than those available with metal film.
 However the carbon film posses a mildly negative temperature coefficient of resistance which is very useful for certain electronic circuits.

-The variable resistor means its resistance value can be adjusted.
+The variable resistor means its resistance value can be adjusted (similar to a potentiometer).
 There are a rotating shaft and a wiping contact.
 Basically, there is a resistive semicircular bar or coil and by wiping the contact we change the effective length of the resistive element and hence the resistance gets changed.
 One example of such resistors is rheostat.

 The variable resistor or rheostat can also be a linear sliding type where the sliding contact moves on the resistive element linearly for adjustment of the effective resistance of the resistor.